secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 This is an event that we have created, own registration and arrange speaker/venue (example: GitLab Commit or Meetups).
 Also considered in this grouping would be 3rd party auxiliary events that are added on to a conference sponsorship (i.e a happy hour or VIP dinner at a conference).

-**Bizible:** This is tracked as an _online_ channel because we manage the registration through our website.
+**Bizible:** This is tracked as an _online_ and as an _offline_ channel because we manage the registration process through our website.
+Whenever someone registers, a TP will be created based on that online activity while another  TP is added based on the campaign sync rules, for the campaign members with success statuses.

 | Member Status | Definition | Success |
 | ------------- | ---------- | ------- |